 - Use of existing lacerations

-Frequently, patients with facial trauma also have lacerations.
-Very often, these existing soft-tissue injuries can be used to directly access the facial structures for management of the trauma.
+Facial fractures are often associated with lacerations.
+These existing soft-tissue injuries can be used to access directly the facial bones for management of the fractures.

-The surgeon may elect to extend the laceration to provide adequate access to the injured area, following the relaxed skin tension lines (RSTL).
+The surgeon may elect to extend the laceration to attain enough access to the fractured area, placing additional incisions starting from the wound margins along the relaxed skin tension lines (RSTL).

 Bacterial contamination is not a contraindication for the use of existing lacerations for surgical approach.